jonathondilworth/detailed-plutus-lecture-notes/6-Lecture-Six.md

 # Lecture Six

-> “Unless you try to do something beyond what you have already mastered you will never grow.” <br />
+> "Unless you try to do something beyond what you have already mastered you will never grow." <br />
 > — Ralph Waldo Emerson

 ### 1. Introduction